-Syracuse is the city of Italy that has more Greek history, in fact, its own name already transports you to the ancient Greek Empire.
+Syracuse is the city of Italy that preserves more Greek history, in fact, its own name already transports you to the ancient Greek Empire.
 Syracuse was the most important city in Sicily during the splendor of the empire.
 And as we could see, that sublime wealth has remained to this day; especially on the Ortigia Island.
-Here we can still see the limestone columns of a majestic Greek temple supporting what is now the cathedral.
+Here we can still see the limestone columns of a majestic Greek temple supporting what is nowadays the cathedral.

-Syracuse is the greatest example of the integration of centuries of history that I have been able to see.
+Syracuse is the greatest example of the integration of centuries of history that I have ever seen.
 That’s why it’s my favorite of the cities we saw on our 10-day Sicily trip.
 Cycling through Ortigia and snorkeling in the incredible protected marine area of the Plemmirio just 20 minutes from the center of Siracusa is a privilege.

 I totally recommend spending at least one day in Syracuse since it’s one of the best things to do in Sicily.

 top things TO DO IN SYRACUSE in one day

-Syracuse Italy has history and one of the most natural beaches we saw in Sicily.
-Spending a day in Syracuse seems to me obligatory both for those who are traveling through the north or the south of Sicily.
+Syracuse offers not only history but one of the most natural beaches we saw in Sicily.
+Spending a day in Syracuse seems to me a must both for those who are traveling through the north or the south of Sicily.

-In this section, we will tell you the must-see places in Syracuse in one day.
-Also at the end of the article, you will find a Syracuse map with all the points of interest and attractions highlighted in it.
+In this section, we will talk about the must-see places in Syracuse in one day.
+Also at the end of the article, you will find a Syracuse map with all the points of interest and attractions highlighted on it.

 Ortigia is an island of only two square kilometers that connects with the island of Sicily through two short bridges.
-Visiting it is the most important thing to do in Syracuse.
+Visiting this landmark is the most important thing to do in Syracuse.

-After crossing the Ponte de Santa Lucía, the aesthetics of the streets radically change compared to the rest of Syracuse.
-We visited Ortigia three times during our day in Syracuse: one in the afternoon walking through each alley by bicycle, another at night to see the lights of the city and the last one to see the sunrise from the Forte San Giovannello.
+After crossing the Ponte de Santa Lucía, the esthetic of the streets radically change compared to the rest of Syracuse.
+We visited Ortigia three times during our day in Syracuse: one in the afternoon riding through the alleys by bicycle, another at night to see the lights of the city and the last one to see the sunrise from the Forte San Giovannello.